Randommood/SignOtheTimes/README.md

-# Sign “O” the Times: Iterative system evolution at hyperscale
+# Sign O' The Times: Iterative system evolution at hyperscale

 ## Abstract